Alpine Immune Sciences Inc. (ALPN) and Surface Oncology Inc. (NASDAQ:SURF) Comparing side by side | New Business Observer

 Profitability

-Table 2 has Alpine Immune Sciences Inc. and Surface Oncology Inc.’s return on assets, return on equity and net margins.
+Table 2 shows Alpine Immune Sciences Inc. and Surface Oncology Inc.’s return on equity, net margins and return on assets.

 |Net Margins